 Sean F. Gallagher

-Before joining Jackson Walker, Sean practiced at two nationally-recognized litigation firms based in Dallas, honing his skills as a trial lawyer and obtaining a number of favorable outcomes for his clients, including multiple judgments on behalf of both plaintiffs and defendants.
+Before joining Jackson Walker, Sean practiced at two nationally-recognized litigation firms, honing his skills as a trial lawyer and obtaining a number of favorable outcomes for his clients, including multiple judgments on behalf of both plaintiffs and defendants.

 B.A., with honors, University of Texas at Austin